Hel semesterbostad

 The region

 Dulverton is approx 5 miles away and is known as the southern gateway to Exmoor.
-It's a pretty, small town with a butcher, Post Office, fish and chip shop, greengrocer, late-opening supermarket, art gallery, hairdressers, book shop and antique dealers as well as a guns and fishing tackle shop.
+It's a pretty, small town with a butcher, deli, Post Office, fish and chip shop, greengrocer, late-opening supermarket, art gallery, hairdressers, book shop and antique dealers as well as a game and fishing tackle shop.
 There are also a number of quality boutiques, interesting gift shops plus a handful of lovely restaurants, tea rooms and pubs.
+Exmoor National Park information and tourist office is also situated in Dulverton.

 Wheddon Cross is around 6 miles away, and has a mini-supermarket with long opening hours, a petrol station and a village pub too.
 Dunkery Beacon (1704 feet above sea level) is about three miles further on from the village, there are fantastic panoramic views from Dunkery; wild moorland to the west, the Bristol Channel and Wales to the north, the rolling Brendon Hills to the east and the Quarme Valley to the south.
 In recent years Wheddon Cross has become famous for the abundance of snowdrops in the nearby valley which has become known as 'Snowdrop Valley'.
 The snowdrops bloom around February and a parking system is in operation along with maps to direct you down into the valley bottom to the "carpet of snowdrops".